What is a service level agreement?

 Improve CSAT and employee productivity with AI

-Modern Care features the most advanced AI engine built for modern customer service teams.
-It delivers real-time conversation analytics and automates quality management, performance insights, service levels, and customer satisfaction (CSAT) metrics.
+Sprinklr Service features the most advanced AI engine built for modern customer service teams.
+It delivers real-time conversation analytics and automates quality monitoring, performance insights, service levels, and customer satisfaction (CSAT) metrics.

 Thank you for contacting us.